varenya/elpsykongroo/content/blog/separation-of-concept-and-syntax/index.md

 I hope my point is clear the above examples are drastically different in terms of their ***syntax*** but ***conceptually*** achieve similar things.

-Some links to talk that have greatly helped me grok these concepts:
+Some links to talk that has greatly helped me grok these concepts:

 Talk by **Evan You** creator of **VueJS**: